 The service has robust Covid-19 screening in place for residents, visitors, and staff.
 Covid-19 response plans are in place and the service has access to personal protective equipment and supplies.
-There has been two Covid-19 exposure events and one gastroenteritis outbreak since the previous audit, these were appropriately reported and effectively managed.
+There have been five Covid-19 exposure events, and these were appropriately reported and effectively managed.
+A further Covid outbreak was identified on day two of the audit.